JSDevCode/report-json-server/README.md

 ## Usage

-You can use tools like Postman to test API calls:
+You can use tools like Postman to test API calls.

 - GET: /users
 - POST: /users